Right Opposition: India

-The leading Indian Communist Manabendra Nath Roy was an early and outspoken supporter of the Right Opposition.
+The leading Indian communist M. N. Roy was an early and outspoken supporter of the Right Opposition.
 While he never had more than a marginal following, he wielded extraordinary influence on the left wing of the Indian National Congress and played an instrumental role in the election of Subhas Chandra Bose to the leadership of Congress.
 However, after Bose split with Congress and formed the All India Forward Bloc, Roy sharply diverged to the point where he even came to oppose the Congress-led Quit India campaign.
 The split between Bose and Roy was in many ways analogous to the American split between Bertram Wolfe and Jay Lovestone.

 Argentina

-While never an official member of the ICO, a Right Oppositionist group split from the Communist Party of Argentina in 1928 led by José Penelon.
-Penelon formed the Partido Comunista de Region Argentina, which was later renamed the Partido Concentracion Obrera.
+While never an official member of the ICO, a Right Oppositionist group led by José Penelon split from the Communist Party of Argentina in 1928.
+Penelon's group formed the Partido Comunista de Region Argentina ("Communist Party of the Argentine Region"), which was later renamed the Partido Concentracion Obrera ("Labour Gathering Party").
 It merged with the Social Democrats in 1971.

 Mexico

 The Marxist Workers Bloc of Mexico was founded in early 1937.
-It issued a paper called La Batalla, after POUMs journal and announced its adherence to the ICO.
+It published a few issues of a newspaper called La Batalla (after POUM's journal) and announced its adherence to the ICO.
 It was never heard from again.